- Free, weekly community groups

 Peggy and Emma at Mindful Art were really pleasant and made everyone on the mindfulness session feel comfortable.
 They delivered a session that was really easy to take part and was enjoyable for all.
 I believe Mindfulness Art has a positive impact in promoting good Mental Health.Dr Liam Slack, Chartered Sport Psychologist, PGMOL

-We offer an hour long Zoom session for up to 10 participants.
-A session usually starts with a brief check-in for everyone to introduce themselves, then five minutes of guided mindfulness with a screen-shared relaxing slideshow.
-Then we offer a mindful drawing exercise, then a simple art project for which participants would need felt tip pens and plain A4 paper.
-Finally we end the group with a check-out with each individual getting a chance to share their drawing and share how they felt after trying mindfulness and art.
-The group is hosted by two members of our staff; usually Peggy and Emma, unless one of us is unavailable.
+We offer a session in person or on Zoom video chat, for up to 10 participants.
+A session usually starts with a brief check-in for everyone to introduce themselves, then five minutes of guided mindfulness.
+Then we offer a mindful drawing exercise, then a simple art project.
+Finally we end the group with a check-out with each individual getting a chance to share their art work and share how they felt after trying mindfulness and art.
+The group is hosted by two members of our staff; usually Peggy, Emma or Lee.

 We started running a mindfulness art club at Harbour on February 14th 2020 on a Friday.
 We didn’t specifically choose a Friday but this seems to work well as it is a calming space just before the weekend.
 Attendance has been steady.
 The simplicity of the sessions works well for this client group.
 Not needing to be able to sit and do a full meditation session or be any good at art.